Emmadegreat/nfcs/README.md

-this repository is for the website of nigeria frderation on of catholic students (NFCS) namdi Azikiwe university unizik, Akwa.
+this repository is for the website of nigeria federation of catholic students (NFCS) namdi Azikiwe university unizik, Akwa.